-- 1. Concept of a rank of the matrix and applying this concept to know the consistency and solving the system of linear equations. - 2.
-Concept of Eigen values and eigenvectors and to reduce the quadratic form to canonical form.
-Concept of Sequence and nature of the series. - 3.
-Evaluation of surface areas and volumes of revolutions of curves and evaluation of improper integrals using Beta and Gamma functions. - 4.
-Partial differentiation and finding maxima and minima of function of two and three variables.
+- 1. Concept of a rank of the matrix and applying this concept to know the consistency and solving the system of linear equations - 2.
+Concept of Eigen values and eigenvectors and to reduce the quadratic form to canonical form. - 3.
+Evaluation of improper integrals using Beta and Gamma functions. - 4.
+Partial differentiation and finding maxima and minima of function of two and three variables. - 5.
+Evaluation of multiple integrals and their applications.